delphidabbler/codesnip/branches/3.x/Docs/ReadMe.txt

 ================================================================================

-A feature of CodeSnip is the ability to test compile snippets in its database with any installed Windows 32 version of Delphi (i.e. Delphi 2 to 7 and 2005, 2006, 2007, 2009, 2010, XE, XE2, XE3 and XE4) and FreePascal.
+A feature of CodeSnip is the ability to test compile snippets in its database with any version of Delphi that can compile 32 bit targets (i.e. Delphi 2 to XE5) and FreePascal.
 User defined snippets can also be test compiled providing some simple rules are followed.

 When CodeSnip is first installed it knows nothing about the available compilers and so test compilations can not be performed.
 You must tell CodeSnip about the